johnschimmel/DWD-User-Authentication/README.md

 Add Amazon S3 config variables to Heroku config.
 These variables will be used on the LIVE herokuapp.com servers.

     heroku config:add AWS_KEY=YOUR_AWS_KEY AWS_SECRET=YOUR_AWS_SECRET

+This code uses the [Knox NodeJS S3](https://github.com/LearnBoost/knox) module.
+It works great, you can see the code implementation in **/routes/user.js**.

 **Last step, add your bucket name.** Open **/routes/user.js** change line 2 with your bucket name

     // CHANGE THIS TO YOUR BUCKET NAME